puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode-policies.md

 ### Configure all intranet sites

-IE mode can be configured as enabled by default for the Local Intranet zone.
-You can still opt a site in the Local Intranet zone out of using IE mode by implementing an Enterprise Mode Site List, specifying the URL, and configuring the site to open in Microsoft Edge.
+IE mode can be configured as for all sites in the Local Intranet zone.
+You can remove individual sites from IE mode using an Enterprise Mode Site List.

 >[!NOTE]
 >